arijanacolak/The-Movie/README.md

 ## Dependencies

-The Movie App relies on the following dependencies:
+The Movie app relies on the following dependencies:

 - React: JavaScript library for building user interfaces.
 - React Router DOM: Declarative routing for React.